 He spent much of his life afraid of sex, sexuality, his bisexuality, his true interests, and global thermonuclear war.
 Today, his work is as eclectic as it is eccentric.
 He travels to speak on sexuality and non-monogamy, has been a guest expert on Dan Savage’s Savage Lovecast, and his is the voice that welcomes you to Tristan Taormino’s radio show/podcast Sex Out Loud.
 He has taught classes all over the US on pegging, swinging, and play parties.
-He has written two books.
-My Life on the Swingset: Adventures in Swinging & Polyamory was released in January of 2015 and collects essays from his first five years in non-monogamy.
-A Life Less Monogamous, a novel about newbie swingers finding their way in a big scary hedonistic world, will be released on February 9, 2016.
+He is a graphic & web designer, photographer, and voice over artist, co-hosts Eat The Rudecast, a podcast about the NBC television series Hannibal, and the upcoming Damn Good Podcast about Twin Peaks with Miko Technogeisha and Ophilia Tesla.

+He is an avid board gamer, and can often be found playing Catan, Firefly: The Game, and his all-time favorite Zombicide.
+He collects Stephen King first editions, and has almost every first editions, but is still looking for some should you fancy giving him a gift.
 He is a knitter, and has proudly knit three Gryffindor scarves, a Freddy Krueger/Christmas scarf, five fourteen foot Doctor Who scarves, three “Very Fine” Jayne Cobb hats, and vows to someday figure out mittens.